-Make room for new, old friendships
+Make room for new friendships, without undermining old

 I was out to dinner recently with two new friends, and somewhere between the appetizers and the main course, I suddenly felt a wave of guilt.
 While I love spending time with these women, I wondered if it made sense to pursue new friendships when I barely had time to keep up with my existing pals.